billyadam/raiz-wallet/README.md

 # README
-This is A wallet app made for the take-home-test for Raiz Interview Made using ruby on rails and postgres
+This is A wallet app made for the take-home-test for Raiz Interview

+Made using ruby on rails and postgres

 ## Prerequisites
-Ruby version 3.1.0
+1. Ruby version 3.1.0
-Unit test using rspec
+2. Unit test using rspec

-## Running Unit test
-1. Create the test database with `rails db:create RAILS_ENV=test`
-2. Run the migration for test database `rails db:migrate RAILS_ENV=test`
-3. Run the whole unit test with `rspec`

 ## Setup
 1. Clone the Repository